 Provides links to footnoted citations as well as sources that have subsequently cited an article.
 Includes the Arts & Humanities Citation Index (from 1975), Science Citation Index (from 1900), and Social Sciences Citation Index (from 1900).

-This resource is proposed for cancellation due to budget reductions.
-The comment period is open through Friday, April 6.
-We invite you to submit comments via email to email@example.com or directly with your subject librarian.Citations for literature on wild mammals, birds, reptiles, and amphibians.
+This resource was not renewed after July 1, 2018.
+For more information, please contact your subject librarian.Citations for literature on wild mammals, birds, reptiles, and amphibians.
 Includes wildlife behavior, wetlands, economics, and management.
 [1935 and earlier - present]

 In addition the Top Research Databases for Forestry, UCB researchers have access to many more databases that cover a variety of subject areas.
 The Library's list of Databases by Subject can help you find an appropriate database, or feel free to ask your librarian.